 3) To what extent is it possible to apply models from other countries/regions, particularily Western theories regarding monitoring of private military companies, to the Southeast Asian context?

 During the first year, we will analyze the basic literature and theories around appropriate oversight mechanisms for paramilitaries, which are often overlooked as a “gray zone.”
-At the same time, secondary information will be investigated in the three target countries.
+At the same time, publicly-available information will be investigated in the three target countries.
 Seminars will be held three times a year at Kyoto University.
-In addition, experts from Southeast Asia in this field will be invited as resource persons to exchange opinions in online meetings.
+In addition, experts in this field from Southeast Asia will be invited as resource persons to exchange opinions in online meetings.
 During the second year, each member of the research team will conduct a field survey and write papers.